 If a tire is covered and wears out evenly across the face of the tread before delivering the warranted mileage, Michelin will replace the tire with a comparable new MICHELIN® replacement tire on a pro rata basis.
 This means that you will be responsible for paying a portion of the cost.
 The Michelin tire retailer will determine the portion for which you will be responsible by multiplying the percent of mileage received by the current actual selling price at the adjustment location or the price of the tire in the current Michelin Base Price List, whichever is lower.
-You will be responsible for paying infull the cost of mounting and balancing the tire, and the cost of any other service charges and applicable taxes, including PAX Gel/Gel 3 packs.
+You will be responsible for paying in-full the cost of mounting and balancing the tire, and the cost of any other service charges and applicable taxes.